iamh2o/gravity_well/README.md

 ## Features (and settings)
 **This is a beta release of the plugin** The following features are are available:
 ### Identifying Eligible Files
+You are advised to create a directory of files you specifically wish to import, to avoid mistakenly importing a lot of junk.
+Not covered here is exporting data from proprietary systems (such as notes.app), which there are a variety of tools to do this for you.
+Your input files directory can have subdirectories and contain any number of files.

 - From specified import directory ( which must be an absolute path, entered via settings ), `gravity well` will import all eligible files.
 Eligibility is determined by the following:
   - File extensions are configurable (default `txt,md`).
 You may also specify `pdf`, but this should be considered more of an experimental feature as the process of converting pdfs to txt is fraught and larger pdfs have behaved oddly once in a while. _entering other file extensions is a bad idea_.
   - Files larger than 2MB will be skipped from import ( this is not yet configurable ), and are logged in import report.